MarkB19988/CapstoneProject2-SpaceInvadersReboot/README.md

 Looking at questions 3 and 4, if my theory that more experience leads to a better knowledge of cyber security is true, I would have expected people with more experience to know that a stronger password is one that has more characters.
 This is because a computer will take longer to crack a password if there is more data that it has to get correct.

+Below are two pie charts that show my results and how the data is distributed:

 An initial look at the answers for these 2 questions shows that a higher percentage of programmers know that a stronger password is the one with more characters as only 8 out of the 20 participents chose answers that were the opposite to this.
 Getting the questions right wasn't what I was looking for, what I was looking for is if people knew that more characters would take longer.

 However this isn't the complete question answered.
 To answer this correctly I had look at the results in more depth and compare participents answers to what level they are studying at.
 When I did this I found that my theory was correct, as 2 out of the 3 level 5 participents knew that more characters meant a stronger password, as opposed to only 3 of the 14 level 2 to 3 students.